Avadhkumar-geek/StudentAI/README.md

 ### Usage

 Once the app is running, you can start chatting with StudentAI by typing in your questions or requests.
-StudentAI will use its knowledge base and Google PaLM API to provide you with personalized learning experiences.
+StudentAI will use its knowledge base and Google's PaLM API to provide you with personalized learning experiences.

 #### API Key

 Before starting to use the app, add your API key to the app.
 Here are some ways to get your API key:

-Get your API key from the official [Google PaLM](https://makersuite.google.com/app/apikey).
+Get your API key from the official [PaLM API](https://makersuite.google.com/app/apikey).

 ### Data